cysouw/diathesis/text/c04_reflexive.md

  \a.
 Der Motor hat sich (eine Minute lang) abgekühlt.
  \b.
 Der Motor ist (in einer Minute) abgekühlt (Kurogo: 31)

-A *durch* phrase seems sometimes possible to retain agent (Zifonun 1993:72), but only in special contexts \Next[a,b].
-Most verbs in this class do not allow this \Next[c,d]
+A *durch* phrase seems sometimes possible to retain agent, showing a similarity to a passive diathesis (Zifonun 1993:72).
+However, this only seems to be possible in special contexts \Next[a,b].
+Most verbs in this class do not allow for a retention of the subject \Next[c,d].

 \ex.
  \a.
 Der Preisverfall erhöhte den Warenabsatz.